 R6.5 - 10 Interception Time Period - The CSP shall ensure that Lawful Interception is performed only for the time period as specified in the warrant.

-R6.5 - 20 Interception Temporary Reduction - The CSP shall be able to both suspend (e.g. when roaming outbound internationally) and resume all or a portion of the obligated Interception Product during the Interception Period.
+R6.5 - 20 Interception Temporary Reduction - The CSP shall be able to both suspend (e.g. when roaming outbound internationally, or crossing Interception Area boundary in case of LDI) and resume all or a portion of the obligated Interception Product during the Interception Period.

 R6.5 - 30 LI Activation - The CSP shall be able to notify the LEA of interception activation.